 All production from wells used for public drinking water and industrial water is likely pumped from the Deep Aquifers (primarily the Paso Robles Aquifer).
-This pumping is estimated to be about 6,600 AF/yr (Section 4.2.2).
-In addition, a portion of the estimated 4,300 AF/yr of agricultural pumping may also be in the Deep Aquifers.
-According to the database maintained by DPH, all production wells in the NMMA met drinking water quality standards in 2008.
-One of the ConocoPhillips production wells had a reported value of 1000 mg/l Total Dissolved Solids (TDS), the highest reported to the Department of Public Health within the NMMA; the well is used for industrial processing.
+This pumping is estimated to be about 6,740 AF/yr (see Section 4.2.2 Current Production).
+In addition, a portion of the estimated 3,800 AF/yr of agricultural pumping may also be produced from the Deep Aquifer.